hqwn/Make-A-gent/readme.md

 ### Optimization

-To create a fast, efficent, and low latency AI Agent, I implemented multiple optimzations, some of which are listed below:
+To create a fast, efficient, and low-latency AI Agent, I implemented multiple optimizations, some of which are listed below:

 | Technique | Category | Before (Unoptimized) | After (Optimized) | Improvement |
 | :--- | :--- | :--- | :--- | :--- |